BrandonCorey/js109/study_guide_written.md

 - Global Variables are accessible throughout the entire program (below where they are declared)

 **Local Scope**
-- The scope of a function or block
+- The scope within a code block or function body
 - Variables declared here are called *Local Variables*
 - Local variables are not accessible to the outer scope
 ```javascript